About

 "What a treasure!
 John Bolt has done the church a tremendous service in translating and editing this first volume of Bavinck's Reformed Ethics.
 It shares all the hallmarks we have come to associate with Bavinck's Reformed Dogmatics, offering a formidable, astute account of the Reformed approach to ethics.
 We have long needed a work like this!
 Bavinck's Reformed Ethics offers pastors, students, theologians, ethicists--and Christians who would like to wrestle more deeply with the nature of the Christian life--a rich introduction to moral theology in all its contours.
 On the one hand, Bavinck sets forth a Christ-centered, Spirit-focused paradigm for ethics that accounts for the complexities of human nature amid the great story of creation, fall, and redemption.
 On the other hand, he manages to provide immensely practical and even devotional insights into dimensions of the Christian life that rarely receive the treatment they deserve, including the conscience, spiritual and moral pathologies, and practices of restoration and communion.
 I am grateful to have this tremendous resource in my hands, and I eagerly anticipate the next two volumes!"

-Matthew J. Tuininga, assistant professor of moral theology, Calvin Theological Seminary
+Matthew J. Tuininga, professor of Christian ethics and the history of Christianity, Calvin Theological Seminary